SeldomQA/seldom/docs/rst_docs/quick_start.rst

 -  rerun : Sets the number of failed reruns, Default is `0`.
 -  save\_last\_run : Sets to save only the last result, default to `False`.
 -  timeout : Sets the timeout, Default `10` seconds.
+-  whitelist :  The use case `label` sets the whitelist.
+-  blacklist :  Use case `label` Sets the blacklist。

 Run Test
 ~~~~~~~~~~